No-Fault Accident Benefits: Getting the Most Out of Your ICBC Part 7 Benefits

-Medical and rehabilitation benefits are to be paid for all “reasonable” and “necessary” costs up to $150,000 under the basic coverage.
-However, what is reasonable and necessary in the view of an ICBC adjuster can often conflict with the opinions of an injured person and the health care professionals providing treatment to them.
+Medical and rehabilitation benefits are to be paid for reasonable and necessary costs up to $300,000 under the basic coverage.
+As of April 1, 2019, there are new limits on the amounts and number of treatments available.
+What is reasonable and necessary in the view of an ICBC adjuster can often conflict with the opinions of an injured person and the health care professionals providing treatment to them.
 If you’re concerned about the adequacy of the medical treatment and rehabilitative services that you or a family member is receiving after a motor vehicle accident, contact Murphy Battista for a free consultation about your right to full payment.

 Be aware that ICBC has significantly greater discretion for the payment of rehabilitation services than it does for medical treatment.
 The lawyers at Murphy Battista have decades of experience with the proof of claims over an adjuster’s objection based on our ability to present a strong case for the necessity of a particular rehabilitative service.